-39. light therapy
+39. Light therapy

-40. marriage counseling
+40. Marriage counseling

-- 41. services required to obtain medical marijuana - 42. miscellaneous charges for services or supplies including: - Cancelled or missed appointment charges or charges to complete claim forms; - Charges the recipient has no legal obligation to pay; or the charges would not be made if the recipient did not have coverage (to the extent exclusion is permitted by law) including: - Care in charitable institutions; - Care for conditions related to current or previous military service; - o Care while in the custody of a governmental authority; - o Any care a public hospital or other facility is required to provide; or - Any care in a hospital or other facility owned or operated by any federal, state or other governmental entity, except to the extent coverage is required by applicable laws.
+- 41. Services required to obtain medical marijuana - 42.
+Miscellaneous charges for services or supplies including: - Cancelled or missed appointment charges or charges to complete claim forms; - Charges the recipient has no legal obligation to pay, or charges that would not be made if the recipient did not have coverage (to the extent exclusion is permitted by law) including: - Care in charitable institutions; - Care for conditions related to current or previous military service; - Care while in the custody of a governmental authority; - Any care a public hospital or other facility is required to provide; or - Any care in a hospital or other facility owned or operated by any federal, state, or other governmental entity, except to the extent coverage is required by applicable laws.

-43. naturopathy
+43. Naturopathy